TangerineGlacier/vault/README.md

 ## Solution

 There are robust tools out there—like Ansible Vault or HashiCorp Vault—that could've solved this.
 But I didn't want the overhead of setting up and learning a new system just to securely encrypt and decrypt a simple file.
-I needed something fast, lightweight, and seamless to integrate into my workflow.
+I needed something fast, lightweight, and seamless to integrate into my workflow within my terminal.

 So I built a CLI tool to do exactly that.
 It's written in Go, because I love Go, and it gets the job done—securely and efficiently—without getting in the way.